onk/brahman/CHENGLOG.md

 *   support --verbose option
 *   use Logger for verbose output
+*   move .svn_cache to $HOME and use .brahman for project config

+    .brahman sample:

+        ---
+        :repository_url: svn+ssh://example.com/path/to/repos
+        :parent_path: /path/to/parent/branch

 ## Brahman 0.0.3 (2012-06-20)
 *   brahman merge use --accept postpone for svn merge